valydumitru01/GLESC/README.md

 The HUD is a system that is in charge of rendering the HUD of the game.
 It uses ImGUI, which is a very powerful library.
 My implementation only facilitates the window separation and implements a layout for the HUD.

-To create a HUD window you need to create a class that inherits from the `InGameWindow` and override `void windowContent()` with the actual content of the window.
+To create a HUD window, you need to create a class that inherits from the `InGameWindow` and override `void windowContent()` with the actual content of the window.
 The window content will be rendered by the engine for you.